lsst-tstn/tstn-017/index.rst

 Introduction
 ============

 The Vera Rubin Observatory control system is highly distributed, containing multiple components that must operate in consonant.
 In order to achieve reliable operation it is fundamental to guarantee that all components are properly configured.

 Moreover we must be able to, at any point, identify what set of configurations a component is using, what sets are available and to be able to transition between different sets.
 During commissioning and engineering runs, users will also be interested in building, validating and verifying new sets of configurations.

 The process of building new sets of configurations will vary considerably for each component.
 In some cases, the configuration may be a simple set of host names and ports that the component connects to.
-In other cases the configuration may require the calculation of complex lookup tables (e.g. M1M3 and M2) or model coefficients (e.g. pointing component), probably requiring on-sky time for acquiring the data, and complex software to analyse and derive the configuration products.
+In other cases the configuration may require the calculation of complex lookup tables (e.g. M1M3 and M2) or model coefficients (e.g. pointing component), probably requiring on-sky time for acquiring the data, and complex software to analyze and derive the configuration products.

 Verification of a new configuration, in this context, mainly involves the process of guaranteeing that the configuration has the correct schema; the input values have the correct types and respect any specified range.
 Validating that a configuration is good for operation is a much more involved procedure and may require on-sky time.

 In this tech-note we specify how components deal with these different aspects of configuration and the basics procedures required to build and update them.

 .. _section-system-requirements:

 System Requirements
 ===================

 These are the collection of requirement documents and the requirements that drives the discussion of this tech-note.

 .. _section-lse-60:

 LSE-60
 ------

 Requirement TLS-REQ-0065, in section 2.8.1.3 from the Telescope & Site Subsystem Requirements :cite:`LSE-60` states that:

     The Telescope and Site shall publish telemetry using the Observatory specified protocol (Document-2233) containing time stamped structures of all command-response pairs and all technical data streams including hardware health, and status information.
-The telemetry shall include all required information (metadata) needed for the scientific analysis of the survey data as well as, at a minimum, the following: Changes in the internal state of the system, Health and status of operating systems, and Temperature, rate, pressure, loads, status, and conditions at all sensed system components.
+    The telemetry shall include all required information (metadata) needed for the scientific analysis of the survey data as well as, at a minimum, the following:
+    Changes in the internal state of the system, Health and status of operating systems, and Temperature, rate, pressure, loads, status, and conditions at all sensed system components.

-his is a broad requirement specifying that components must publish operational status information.
+This is a broad requirement specifying that components must publish operational status information.

 .. _section-lse-62:

 LSE-62
 ------

 The LSST Observatory Control System Requirements Document :cite:`LSE-62` contains three requirements regarding system configuration:

 Requirement OCS-REQ-0045 in section 3.4.4 (Subsystem Latest Configuration) states that:

         Specification: The Configuration Database shall manage the latest configuration for each subsystem, for the different observing modes.

         Discussion: The Configuration Database maintains also the latest configuration utilized during operations that can be utilized for rapid restoration of service in case of failure.

 Requirement OCS-REQ-0069 in section 3.4.4.1 (Subsystem Parameters) state that:

     Specification: The Configuration Database shall manage the subsystem parameters for the different observing modes.

 Requirement OCS-REQ-0070 in section 3.4.4.2 (Subsystem History) state that:

     Specification: The Configuration Database shall manage subsystem history for the different observing modes.

 See furthermore details about the adopted definition of "configuration database" in the context of the control software architecture and more details about the proposed implementation.

 .. _section-lse-150:

 LSE-150
 -------

 Section 2.4 of the LSST Control Software Architecture :cite:`LSE-150` describes how to perform configuration management.
 The document provides two valid alternatives for managing configuration in the LSST system; through a configuration database or version control system.

 For a configuration database, any solution is acceptable as long as the technology allows versioning of the database.

 For version control systems the adopted solution is `git <https://git-scm.com>`__.
 The document also specifies that configurations must be stored in a separate repository from that of the component source code, to allow the configuration to evolve independently of the main code base.
 The configuration for different components can be stored individually or in groups of components to facilitate maintainance.

 .. _section-interface-definition: